LongLeCE/AR/README.md

 PyOpenGL can be obtained from https://www.lfd.uci.edu/~gohlke/pythonlibs/ as the default package installed using pip may raise some errors.

-Additional required packages include numpy, pygame and Pillow which can also be installed using pip.
+Additional required packages include numpy, pygame and Pillow which can also be installed using pip:

+    pip install numpy

+    pip install pygame

+    pip install Pillow

 License
 -------